AdrianTech/Adriantech/README.md

 ## I'm a Self-Taught JavaScript Developer from Poland!
 - :fire: Programming enthusiast is looking for a job!
-- I'm currently learning the NestJS framework.
+- I'm currently exploring React Native...
-- My goal is to be a Node.js Dev or PHP dev.
+- My goal is to be either a Web Developer or a Mobile React Native Developer

 ### Languages and Tools: